SUBSCRIBE VIA EMAILSubscribe to Skip to my Lou posts

 and receive them in your email inbox!

-food coloring (if making the whole batch the same color, otherwise knead individual colors in at the end)
+- food coloring or kool aid if making the whole batch the same color, otherwise knead individual colors in at the end

 It also kept these three “big” boys just in from golf very busy (and it was even pink)!